 8 Easy Ways to Improve Your Credit Score

-Check for Errors
+Check Your Credit Report for Errors

-Have Open Trade Lines in Good Standing
+Keep Open Accounts in Good Standing

-While credit cards and loans both report to the major credit bureaus on a monthly basis, the former are far more accessible for the average consumer.
+While credit cards and loans both report to the major credit bureaus on a monthly basis, the former are far more accessible to the average consumer.
 Loans, of course, require repayment of whatever amount you borrow, but a credit card with no annual fee doesn’t have to cost you a thing.

-When in Doubt, Get a Secured Credit Card
+Get a Secured Credit Card

-Mind Your Credit Utilization
+Keep Your Credit Utilization Low

 Don’t Close Unused Accounts

 Lenders, landlords, employers and other decision makers known to perform credit checks are more likely to trust applicants with a long track record of responsible money management.
 Positive information in your credit reports about recently opened loans and lines of credit will help.
 But you have to prove yourself capable of making on-time payments and otherwise upholding your end of the borrowing bargain over time.